This page contains admissions information for the Master of Information Studies (MISt).

 Academic standing of at least a B, or 2nd class, upper division, or CPGA of 3.0 out of 4.0 is normally required.

 The School will take into account the character of applicants' undergraduate studies and their suitability for a career in library and information services.

-- Proficiency in English: Applicants to graduate studies whose mother tongue is not English and who have not obtained (or are about to obtain) an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized institution in Canada or the US (anglophone or francophone), must submit documented proof of proficiency in oral and written English.
+Documented proof of proficiency in oral and written English (TOEFL or IELTS) is required by all applicants whose mother tongue is not English, AND who have not obtained (or are about to obtain) an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction.
+See below for situations where proof of proficency is normally not required.*

 McGill Institution Code: 0935.

-- Competency in the use of computers is expected.
+Competency in the use of computers is expected. is expected.
 Applicants should have a thorough knowledge of the Windows operating system, particularly file management and word processing, and presentation software such as PowerPoint.

 Procedures & documents